Ike28/UBB-FMI-Informatica/Anul II/Programare web/grile-web-nerezolvate.md

 #### 29. In functie de context, in jQuery ```$(this)``` poate fi folosit pentru:
 - [ ] a returna obiectul JavaScript de baza in jurul caruia este construit obiectul jQuery curent
-- [ ] pentru a construi un wrapper jQuery in jurul documentului
+- [ ] a construi un wrapper jQuery in jurul documentului
-- [ ] pentru a construi un wrapper jQuery in jurul obiectului window
+- [ ] a construi un wrapper jQuery in jurul obiectului window
 - [ ] a construi un wrapper jQuery in jurul obiectului pe care se apeleaza un eveniment in interiorul functiei de tratare a evenimentului
 <br>